-- the new vehicle inventory floor plan facility thereunder was increased by \$200.0 million to \$825.0 million; - the interest rates on borrowings under the new vehicle and used vehicle floor plan facilities thereunder each decreased by 25 basis points to the one-month London Interbank Offered Rate ("LIBOR") plus 1.25% and one-month LIBOR plus 1.50%, respectively, in each case as compared to the terms of the Prior Credit Agreement; and - the maturity date of the Prior Credit Agreement was extended from October 2016 until August 2018.
+The interest rates on borrowings under the new vehicle and used vehicle floor plan facilities are one-month London Interbank Offered Rate ("LIBOR") plus 1.25% and one-month LIBOR plus 1.50%, respectively.

-Except as described above, the terms of the Restated Credit Agreement did not materially change the terms of the Prior Credit Agreement.
-Subject to the compliance with certain conditions, the Restated Credit Agreement provides that we and our dealership subsidiaries that are borrowers under the senior secured credit facilities (collectively, the "Borrowers") have the ability, at their option and subject to the receipt of additional commitments from existing or new lenders, to increase the size of the new vehicle floor plan facility or the used vehicle floor plan facility by up to \$250.0 million in the aggregate without lender consent.
+Subject to the compliance with certain conditions, the Restated Credit Agreement provides that we and our dealership subsidiaries that are borrowers thereunder (collectively, the "Borrowers") have the ability, at our option and subject to the receipt of additional commitments from existing or new lenders, to increase the size of the new vehicle floor plan facility or the used vehicle floor plan facility by up to \$250.0 million in the aggregate without lender consent.